alicht/intro-to-git-github-1121/github.md

 ## Let's create a remote repository on GitHub

 -  let's go to GitHub, click the heavy_plus_sign in the menubar and select New repository.
--  let's Enter a name for your repository in the Repository name field. let's enter the same name we did for our local version "tyrion-game-of-gite"
+-  let's Enter a name for your repository in the Repository name field. let's enter the same name we did for our local version `mean-girls`
 -  After creating the repo, you should see a "Quick setup" page.
 Click the "Copy to clipboard" symbol next to the repo URL (pictured) to copy the URL.
 (We'll use this in the next section.)

 Now create your own GitHub repository and `push` your master branch.